AshAvalanche/ansible-avalanche-getting-started/README.md

   - spacesvm=0.0.2
 ```

-For the list of all VMs available see the [nuttymoon.avalanche.node role documentation](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/roles/node/#available-vms-and-avalanchego-compatibility).
+For the list of all VMs available see the [ash.avalanche.node role documentation](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/roles/node/#available-vms-and-avalanchego-compatibility).

 ## Avalanche transactions

-Use the `nuttymoon.avalanche.tx` module to submit transactions to an Avalanche network.
+Use the `ash.avalanche.tx` module to submit transactions to an Avalanche network.

 ### Example notebook

-The notebook [nuttymoon.avalanche.transfer_avax](https://github.com/Nuttymoon/ansible-avalanche-collection/tree/main/playbooks/transfer_avax.yml) is provided as an example.
+The notebook [ash.avalanche.transfer_avax](https://github.com/AshAvalanche/ansible-avalanche-collection/tree/main/playbooks/transfer_avax.yml) is provided as an example.
 We will call this notebook and follow best practices to secure Avalanche keystore credentials using [Ansible vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html):

 1. In [inventories/local/group_vars/api_node.yml](inventories/local/group_vars/api_node.yml), the keystore crendentials have been encrypted using Ansible vault:
    ```yaml